mathworks/Simscape-Battery-Electric-Vehicle-Model/Components/BatteryHighVoltage/README.md

 [url-table-battery-elec]: https://www.mathworks.com/help/sps/ref/batterytablebased.html

-## Test Model
+## Harness Model

 Battery models are provided as [referenced subsystems][url-subref] to componentize the models.
-They are used as a component of Battery Electric Vehicle model for vehicle system-level simulation, but they can also be used with a component test model (`BatteryHV_ComponentTestModel`) to run simulation focusing on the battery model.
+They are used as a component of Battery Electric Vehicle model for vehicle system-level simulation, but they can also be used with a component test model (`HarnessModel_BatteryHV`) to run simulation focusing on the battery model.

+The harness model is used in simulation case scripts in the `SimulationCases` folder in each model folder.

 [url-subref]: https://www.mathworks.com/help/simulink/ug/referenced-subsystem-1.html

 <img src="screenshot-HarnessModel_BatteryHV.png"
- width="700" alt="Test Model for High Voltage Battery">

-The test model is used in simulation case scripts in the `SimulationCases` folder in each model folder.

-To change a battery model in the test model, run `BatteryHV_setRefsub_*` which loads parameters and sets the referenced subsystem.
+ width="800" alt="Harness model for high voltage battery">

 *Copyright 2022-2025 The MathWorks, Inc.*